yaml/yaml-spec/rfc/RFC-anchors-unique.md

 ## Explanation

 Effectively, this RFC makes a document have a single namespace for anchor names, and forbids the same anchor name from being reused.
-On input, the will require that alias values are resolved after the whole document has been processed, but this is already effectively required by circular references:
+On input, this will require that alias values are resolved after the whole document has been processed, but this may already be effectively required by circular references to a root node:

 ```
 &anchor